-The Longest Heads-Up Match Ever In The WSOP
+Longest Heads-Up Match in WSOP History

 There have been 43 years since the first World Series of Poker took place and it seems that things can still surprise us.
 The $5,000 No-Limit Hold’em Mixed Max didn’t seem like it will be anything special towards the final day.
 There were four players at the tables which meant that there will be 3 heads-up matches until the event champion will be determined; pretty straightforward.

 The two semi-finals were Joseph Cheong against Hugo Lemaire and Warwick Mirzikinian against Aubin Cazals.
 The first semi-finals went on very smooth with no real problems or concerns and it was over in almost three hours.
 The other heads-up match was totally a different story.
 The matches started at 1:00 pm in Las Vegas, at the Rio.

 After the three hours it took for one semi-final to be finished, Cazals and Mirzikinan were just getting warmed up it seems.
 After one more hour, they were still playing, the same story after another hour and so on.
 It seemed like that match will never end as players continued to swap chips around the table without finding the final blow.
 It took the two players nine hours and 25 minutes for the match to be finished and Cazals won it after the longest heads-up game in WSOP history.

 Best site for WSOP qualifiers - Americas Cardroom

 The previous record was just a bit over seven hours and it stood no chance against these two players that simply couldn’t find the winning hand.
 The thing is that they didn’t even try to set the record, the game just went a certain way and chips kept on switching hands for over nine hours until Cazals finally won.
 It is important to note that this will be an unofficial record because the management of the tournament believes that the heads-up term should only refer to the final two players of the event.